Renting a Condo Vs. an Apartment in NYC

 Apartments are typically smaller than condos.
 In NYC, the average size of an apartment is approximately 850 square feet.

-The next largest size apartment in the competitive market is around 700 sq ft.
+The next most oversized apartment in the competitive market is around 700 sq ft.

 Utilities

-Usually, utilities are not included with your monthly rent payments and monthly charges in NYC are usually around $100-$150.
+Usually, utilities are not included with your monthly rent payments, and monthly charges in NYC are generally around $100-$150.

 Pets